 • Save

-As I’ve mentioned, Lake Minnewanka is a very popular destination, so you won’t have any trouble locating the trailhead.
-From Calgary, drive west on the Trans Canada Highway and take the exit toward Lake Minnewanka.
-Then follow the Lake Minnewanka Scenic Drive past Two Jack Lake toward the Lake Minnewanka Parking Lot.
-From here, find the outside toilets available for use in the winter (with more facilities accessible in the summer months).
+Lake Minnewanka is a popular destination and you shouldn’t have any trouble finding the parking area.
+If you’re travelling from Calgary, drive west on the Trans Canada Hwy for about 120 km and then take the exit toward Lake Minnewanka.
+Follow Lake Minnewanka Scenic Drive past Two Jack Lake until reaching the Lake Minnewanka Parking Lot.
+In the off-season, outhouse toilets are available with additional facilities open in the summertime.

 • Save